vboechat/yanayi/README.md

 1. Fork this repository.
 2. Create a new branch: `git checkout -b my-feature`.
-3. Save your changes and create a commit message telling you what you did: `git commit -m "feat: My new feature"`.
+3. Save your changes and create a commit message telling you what you did: `git commit -m "feat: My amazing feature"`.
-4. Submit your changes: `git push origin my-feature`.
+4. Don't forget to run `npm run build` and submit your changes: `git push origin my-feature`.
 5. I will review your pull request.

 ## License